IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-videoindexer-account-signup-v2.md

 ---
-    title: "Sign up and sign in to Video Indexer"
+    pagetitle: "Sign up and sign in to Video Indexer"
-    description: "Apollo migrated file - Sign up and sign in to Video Indexer" ms.author: "t-reutam"
+    description: "Apollo migrated file - Sign up and sign in to Video Indexer" ms.author: inhenkel"t-reutam"
     articleid: "apollo-mediaservices-videoindexer-account-signup"
     selfhelptype: "apollo"
     productpesids: "16535"